Frequently Asked Questions

 What is the difference between a Medicare supplement (Medigap) and Medicare Advantage plan?

-Think of it like the health insurance you may have had through an employer—it comes with networks, copays, and extra benefits.
+Think of it like the health insurance you may have had through an employer—it comes with networks, copays, deductibles, and extra benefits.

 Want to Learn More?